enonic/cli-enonic/README.md

 ## Building

 1. Install [Goreleaser](https://goreleaser.com/)
-2. Put github auth token having repo and repo_hooks rights to the `goreleaser.github.token` file in the project root
+2. Put file `goreleaser.github.token` with github auth token having repo and repo_hooks rights to the to the ./configs folder
 3. Run `goreleaser --rm-dist` in the project folder